 As an initial step, an interim organization name, the Sickle Cell Foundation of Canada (SCFC) was established and registered, and the monumental task of reaching out to patient and family support groups across Canada begun.

-In 2011, the movement experienced revitalized efforts particularly helpful injection of renewed support by way of partners in the healthcare professions and the pharmaceutical industry.
-A significant milestone was reached on April 14th 2012 when the first face-to-face business meeting and teleconference involving of sickle cell associations across Canada was held in Toronto.
+In 2011, with revitalized efforts from Ms. Tunji-Ajayi and Dr. Isaac Odame, the movement experienced renewed energy and a significant milestone was reached on April 14th 2012 when the first face-to-face business meeting and teleconference involving of Sickle Cell associations across Canada was held in Toronto.

 We recognize and thank everyone that participated in SCFC Revitalization August 2011 teleconference.
 Their names are forever in the history of SCDAC/AAFC.

-We wish to formally recognize the participants in the August 2011 SCFC revitalization effort and business meeting and teleconference:
+We wish to formally recognize the participants in the August 2011 SCFC revitalization effort and business meeting and teleconference listed below

 We also wish to highlight and recognize the special efforts of members Dr. Isaac Odame, Mr. John Adams, Ms. Lanre Tunji-Ajayi, and Mr. Bodun Macaulay in the coordination and implementation of this historic meeting.